How an eleventh hour promise showed the game was up for Turkey’s Kilicdaroglu

 Against that message of unity, Erdogan ran a campaign that was nationalist and sharply divisive.

 The president fully exploited the advantage of his incumbency and his control over the institutions of government.
-His ministers benefitted too.

 The media's one-sidedness was brazen.
 Apart from his direct-to-camera speeches, which are mandated by law, Kilicdaroglu barely appeared on state television at all.
 Private broadcasters pretended he didn’t exist: one news channel made graphics of the ballot paper that presented Erdogan as the only choice.